-Dr Mensah collaborates with academic research groups across Melbourne including The University of Melbourne, Deakin University, La Trobe University and Griffith University, and internationally including the UK Universities of Newcastle, Warwick and York.
-Dr Mensah works collaboratively with a broad network of community health care organisations and government departments in study implementation and knowledge translation.
-Dr Mensah is a member of The International Network for Research on Inequalities in Child Health (INRICH).
+Dr Mensah collaborates with academic research groups nationally including The University of Melbourne, Deakin University, La Trobe University and Griffith University, and internationally including the Universities of Newcastle, Warwick and York, UK.
+Dr Mensah works collaboratively with a network of community health care organisations and government departments in study implementation and knowledge translation.

 - Honorary Research Affiliate, Department of Paediatrics, University of Melbourne

-- British Educational Research Journal prize for paper of the year.
-Kiernan K.E., Mensah F.K.
+- British Educational Research Journal prize for paper of the year: Kathleen Kiernan, Fiona Mensah.
 (2011) Poverty, Family Resources and Children's Early Educational Attainment: The Mediating Role of Parenting.
 British Educational Research Journal 37(2), 317-336.

-- NHMRC Early Career Fellowship: Developing and applying quantitative methods for obtaining new insights into children's health inequalities from longitudinal cohort studies (Awarded 2011).
-Supervisor – John Carlin.
-Advisory group: Sheena Reilly, Melissa Wake, Jan Nicholson
+- NHMRC Early Career Fellowship (2012-2015): Quantitative methods for new insights into children's health inequalities from longitudinal cohorts.

-Dr Mensah's research is about understanding children's development from early life through to adolescence.
-She uses longitudinal cohort studies to examine children's health and developmental pathways over this time and how these may be influenced by their experiences and the family and community environments around them.
+Dr Mensah's research is about understanding children's development from early life through adolescence.
+She uses longitudinal family cohort studies to examine children's health and developmental pathways and how these may be influenced by their experiences in childhood and their family and community environments while they are growing up.

-Her research considers how family and community strengths, vulnerabilities and resilience may affect children's development, looking at many aspects of children's health and development including language and cognitive development, socio-emotional well being, mental health and behaviour, Attention Deficit Hyperactivity Disorder, and obesity.
+Her research considers how family and community strengths, adversity and resilience each affect children's development, assessing a breadth of aspects of children's health and development including language and cognitive development, socio-emotional well-being, mental health and behaviour, physical health conditions, and obesity.

-Her research findings are used as the basis to inform the co-design and evaluation of programs to promote family well being and children's health and development.
-Dr Mensah is working on community based trials including right@home which evaluates sustained home nurse visiting during pregnancy and early childhood; and Bridging the Gap which aims to improve the quality of maternity and early childhood health care for families of refugee background; and the Aboriginal Families Study projects which support families within Aboriginal-led antenatal and maternal and child health programs supporting integrated health and social care.
+Her research findings are used as the basis to inform the co-design and evaluation of programs to promote family well-being and children's health and development.
+Dr Mensah is working on community based trials including right@home Evaluation of Nurse Home Visiting which evaluates home nurse visiting during pregnancy and early childhood; the Bridging the Gapand Healthy Happy Beginnings programs which promote the quality of maternity and early childhood health care for families of refugee background; and the Aboriginal Families Study projects which support families within Aboriginal-led antenatal and maternal and child health programs supporting integrated health and social care.

 - Centre of Research Excellence in Child Language